melato/goget/README.md

 ### Cons
 - If your server goes down or your domain disappears, your module will not be as easily accessible.
-But hey, anyone can configure their own go-get server to point to the code, point your dead domain to their go-get server and use your code as before.
+But anyone can configure their own go-get server to point to the code, point your dead domain to their go-get server and use your code as before.
 - Potential users of your module might not trust your domain.
 - If your domain expires and someone else gets it, they can lie to the world about where the source code is.